compulim/redux-websocket-bridge/README.md

 * Dispatch WebSocket messages into Redux store
 * Lift Redux action to WebSocket

+## Introduction

+WebSocket provides a full duplex connection.
+On top of request-response model, the server can watch-and-push to the browser continuously.
+But comparing coding effort between REST and WebSocket, fetching data using REST is much simpler.

+We want to reduce the effort to write APIs exposed thru WebSocket.

+By combining WebSocket and Flux architecture (Redux), we found that the coding effort can be dramatically lowered to a level comparable to traditional REST APIs.

+Thus, we made Redux WebSocket bridge.
+It promotes WebSocket messages to a first-class citizen in Flux architecture, enabling front end developers with less knowledge on WebSocket to work with new collaborative and reactive services.

 ## How to use

 * [Add middleware to your store](#store-adding-middleware)